Next: Non-deterministic Finite Automata

 TRANSITION TABLE.
 A straightforward way to implement a DFA is to represent

-the transition function as a transition table.
+as a transition table.

 This table has a row for each state s and a column for